-Clothing 2 - Simply Sewing: Exhibit one of the following in either the Non-Sewn, Sewn Non-Clothing, or Sewn Clothing exhibit divisions:
+Sewing 2 (SF 50152a, 50152b, 50152c) STEAM Clothing 2: Simply Sewing - Required • Exhibit one of the following in either the Non-Sewn, Sewn Non-Clothing, or Sewn Clothing exhibit divisions:

-50152a Non-Sewn Exhibits:
+Non-Sewn Exhibits (SF 50152a) Exhibit one of the following:

 - Clothing Portfolio Complete at least four different samples/activities from Chapters 2, 3 AND/OR 4 of the project manual.
-The Portfolio should be placed in an 8 1⁄2 x 11, 3 ring binder.
+The Portfolio should be placed in an 8 1⁄2" x 11", 3 ring binder.
 Include an appropriate cover, dividers, and table of contents.
-NOTE this can be a continuation of a Portfolio created in STEAM Clothing 1.
+NOTE this can be a continuation of a Portfolio created in Sewing 1.
 Additional pages can be added each year but must be dated with the year created.
-See project manual, pages 9-11 for portfolio formatting. - Expanded Textile Science Scrapbook Must include at least 10 different textile samples.
-Use Textile Information Cards template on page 39 in project manual to identify fabric swatches.
-Completed textile cards should be placed in an 8 1⁄2 x 11, 3 ring binder.
+See project manual, pages 9-11, for portfolio formatting. - Expanded Textile Science Scrapbook Must include at least 10 different textile samples.
+Use Textile Information Cards template on page 39 in the project manual to identify fabric swatches.
+Completed textile cards should be placed in an 8 1⁄2" x 11", 3 ring binder.
 Include an appropriate cover.
-See Project, pages 40-82 for fabric science experiments. - Design Basics Understanding Design Principles Exhibit should include a learning experience that demonstrates the design principles and elements involved when selecting fabric for clothing and accessories.
-See project manual, pages 17-20 for design suggestions. - Entrepreneurial Sewing Exhibit should highlight items you made for sale online.
+See project manual, pages 40-82, for fabric science experiments. - Design Basics Understanding Design Principles Exhibit should include a learning experience that demonstrates the design principles and elements involved when selecting fabric for clothing and accessories.
+See project manual, pages 17-20, for design suggestions. - Entrepreneurial Sewing Exhibit should highlight items you made for sale online.
 Create an exhibit that displays products you made and posted online.
-Refer to the project manual, pages 161-167 for information on how to analyze the cost of similar purchased items to determine pricing of your products.
+Refer to the project manual, pages 161-167, for information on how to analyze the cost of similar purchased items to determine pricing of your products.
 The exhibit may be a notebook, poster or small display.

-50152b Sewn Non-Clothing Exhibits:
+Sewn Non-Clothing Exhibits (SF 50152b) Exhibit one of the following:

 - Recycled Clothing Accessory Create a clothing accessory made from a used item.
 The item must be changed in some way in the redesign process.
 The finished accessory must reflect at least one skill learned in the project and exhibitor should be able to identify the skill used.
 A before picture and a description of the redesign process must accompany the exhibit.
-Clothing accessory may include: hat, bag, scarf, belt, etc. - Non-clothing item OR Clothing Accessory Create a non-clothing item or clothing accessory using at least one skill learned in this project.
+Clothing accessory may include: hat, bag, scarf, belt, etc. - Non-Clothing Item OR Clothing Accessory Create a non-clothing item or clothing accessory using at least one skill learned in this project.
 Exhibitor should be able to identify the skill used.